|Dates||Feb 1 - May 30, 2015*|

 Submit all supplemental materials: 1 Passport-size photo, Electronic Resume, Electronic Cover Letter discussing your motivations for the internship, your academic and professional goals and why Hungary interests you, 1 letter of recommendation (academic or professional) and copy of of your passport.

-For Non-GMU students: Official Transcripts from home university and Non-degree contract course enrollment/VA tuition rates form.
-Non-GMU students (in-state or out-of-state) pay the same program fee plus an additional 1-time $50 "non-Mason" fee.
+For Non-Mason students: Official Transcripts from home university and Non-degree contract course enrollment/VA tuition rates form.
+Non-Mason students (in-state or out-of-state) pay the same program fee.

 Materials can be sent to the CGE office or emailed to firstname.lastname@example.org.